allegro/marathon-consul/README.md

 ```

 If any port definition contains the `consul` label, then advanced configuration mode is enabled.
 As a result, only the ports
-containing this label are registered, under the name specified as the label's value – with value `true` resolved to default name.
+containing this label are registered, under the name specified as the label's value – with empty value resolved to default name.
 Names don't have to be unique – you can have multiple registrations under the same name, but on different ports,
 perhaps with different tags.
 Note that the `consul` label still needs to be present in the top-level application labels, even
 though its value won't have any effect.